How Vanilla is Made

 Curing

 A careful curing process is the key to the quality of your vanilla.
 It is crucial that you begin the curing process within 24 hours of harvesting, as it will take several months to produce a single pound of vanilla beans.
-After a few days of autoclaving, the beans are weighed and analyzed for enzyme activity.
-Enzymes b-glucosidase and peroxidase were present at higher levels when the beans were green but were not detectable after 24 hours.
+Beans are exposed to hot water ( 60-65c) or sun heat to stop growth and start enzyme activity.
+Enzymes b-glucosidase and peroxidase activity changes dynamically during the curing process.
+The heating process activates the reactions and then gradually denatures the enzymes over time.
 After 29 days, they were detected at 20 percent and 20% respectively.
-However, these levels did not increase during the autoclaving process.

 Synthetic vanilla